Barton College

-Barton College is a private college in Wilson, North Carolina.
-It is affiliated with the Christian Church (Disciples of Christ) and enrolls about 1,200 students on campus.
+Barton College is a private liberal arts college in Wilson, North Carolina.
+It is affiliated with the Christian Church (Disciples of Christ).
+It offers 29 majors and 7 minors as well as 6 master's degrees.

 History

 Barton College was incorporated as Atlantic Christian College on May 1, 1902, by the North Carolina Christian Missionary Convention, following the purchase of the Kinsey Seminary in 1901.
+It originally had 107 students and 7 faculty.
 The college remains affiliated with the Christian Church (Disciples of Christ).
 On September 6, 1990, the school changed its name to Barton College in honor of Barton Warren Stone, a founder of the Christian Church (Disciples of Christ) who was active in eastern North Carolina.
 Through its Division of Lifelong Learning, Barton College opened eastern North Carolina's Barton Weekend College in the fall of 1990.
+The college has been accredited by the Southern Association for Colleges and Schools since 1953.

+Rankings

+For 2024, U.S. News & World Report ranked Barton College No.10 out of 131 Regional Universities South, No.6 in Best Value Schools, No.9 in Best Teaching, No.4 in Innovative Colleges, and No.26 in Top Performers on Social Mobility.

+Undergraduate admissions

+In 2024, Barton College accepted 94.6% of undergraduate applicants with those admitted having an average 3.25 high school GPA, and with 70% being in the top half of their high school graduating class and 50% in the top quarter.
+The college does not require submission of standardized test scores, Barton being a test optional school.
+81% of Barton College seniors have participated internships, undergraduate research, or field experiences.